lbeique/Pathfinder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Pathfinder is an application that allows users to navigate the web in an accessibility friendly way.
+Pathfinder is an application that allows students to track and understand their assignments in an accessibility friendly way.
+Current features include the ability to summarize a document, find and understand keywords, and simplify the language used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>